BBK-PiJ-2014-66/exercises/day14/README.md

 ## The exercise sheet [exercises_d14.pdf](exercises_d14.pdf)

-# 1 Practicing TDD:

-The library exercise: Do everything in a `library` Package.

 # 2 Anagrams
 * This is a case where it is easier to do by recursive method.